We have secured a long-overdue secondary breast cancer audit in England and Wales, delivering on one of the key calls from our Unsurvivors campaign.

 Whether you have supported this campaign since the beginning or got involved with one of our more recent actions, we want to say a massive thank you – this win is down to you!

-We will be working with NHS England as they plan for the audit.
+We will be working with HQIP, NHS England, and the Welsh Government as they plan for the audit.
 Audits are huge projects and it will take time to set up and collect the data.
-While data from the audit won’t be available immediately, when it is ready, it will give us information like we’ve never seen before on secondary breast cancer - helping to improve the experiences of people living with this disease across treatment, care and support.
+While data from the audit won’t be available immediately, when it is ready, it will give us information like we’ve never seen before on secondary breast cancer - helping to improve the experiences of people living with this disease across treatment, care, and support.

-We are eager to see similar audits implemented in other UK nations and we will continue to call for this as part of our campaigning.
+We are eager to see similar audits implemented in Scotland and Northern Ireland and we will continue to call for this as part of our campaigning.

 To support us with this campaign and others, sign up to receive our campaign mailing list.